Guide, Updated 15 May 2026

 What the top decile of centres reveals

 The top 10 percent of UK driving test centres, ranked by pass rate, all run above 60 percent and a meaningful subset run above 70 percent.
 The single highest-performing centre in 2024-25 was a small rural site at 78.6 percent.
-These centres share four structural characteristics: low test volume (almost all in the bottom or low-mid volume quintile), rural or small-town location with light cycle infrastructure, low examiner rotation (often a single examiner who tests every candidate), and a learner cohort that has typically had more private practice exposure than urban averages.
+These centres share four structural characteristics: low test volume (almost all in the bottom or low-mid volume quintile), rural or small-town location with light cycle infrastructure, quieter local road networks with fewer of the high-density decision points that catch out candidates, and a learner cohort that has typically had more private practice exposure than urban averages.
+Marking is held to a single national standard across all centres, so the lift is structural rather than examiner driven.

 The "success story" of these centres is not that they teach driving better.
 The DVSA does not teach at test centres, and the examiners apply the same marking standards UK-wide.
 The success is structural: easier route environments, lower-anxiety test atmospheres, and learner cohorts that arrive better prepared on average.
 A learner whose journey takes them through one of these centres benefits from the structural lift without doing anything different.
 The research/test-centre-volume-vs-pass-rate page covers the volume effect in detail.